timothy-leong/alphalove/README.md

     D --> C
     C --> D1
     C --> D2
+    E(etcd)
+    D-->E
 ```
-- The API server exposes HTTP endpoints for users to register/login and add strategies
+- The API server exposes HTTP endpoints for users to register/login and add strategies.
 - The SQL database stores user info
 - The NoSQL database stores strategies set by users
-- The scheduler stores its own user id $\rightarrow$ strategy id map which gets updated by reports from the API server.
+- The scheduler relies on updates from the API server to update its cronjob scheduling.
+It uses etcd as a write-ahead-log to remember its user-to-strategy and strategy-to-schedule mappings in case it needs to restart.
 The scheduler schedules bots to run each strategy at regular intervals.

 ## Description
 Trading bots (e.g. Coinrule.com) allow you to automate trading strategy execution.
 Users assemble their strategy as a sequence of rules (e.g. `FOR stock in portfolio, IF price INCREASES BY 5% IN 1H THEN SELL, ELSE ...`) and let their bot execute these rules automatically.